Coronavirus (COVID-19) – latest information

 Submitting estimates during lockdown

-Suppliers can now submit new and more accurate estimates to their Data Collectors (DCs).
+Suppliers can currently submit new and more accurate estimates to their Data Collectors (DCs).

 Non-domestic Non Half-Hourly sites Guidance Note

-For non-domestic Non Half-Hourly sites (i.e. smaller businesses) Suppliers will be allowed to submit a new consumption estimate that reflects the current reduced consumption at a property (where they have evidence of such a reduction).
+For non-domestic Non Half-Hourly sites (i.e. smaller businesses) Suppliers are currently allowed to submit a new consumption estimate that reflects the current reduced consumption at a property (where they have evidence of such a reduction).

 Half-Hourly metered sites Guidance Note

-For Half-Hourly metered sites (which are generally larger, or industrial sized businesses) if a Supplier is unable to obtain remote readings, perhaps due to a communications failure, they will be allowed to submit a new estimate of consumption that reflects the current reduced consumption at a property (again where they have evidence of such a reduction).
+For Half-Hourly metered sites (which are generally larger, or industrial sized businesses) if a Supplier is unable to obtain remote readings, perhaps due to a communications failure, they are currently allowed to submit a new estimate of consumption that reflects the current reduced consumption at a property (again where they have evidence of such a reduction).

 Long Term Vacant (LTV)